a-o-connor/WSAA-project/README.md

 ## Repository Structure

 ### 1. Config Folder
-   - **Files**: `dbconfig.py`,
+   - **Files**: `dbconfig.py`, `car_database.sql`
    - **Description**: A file containing config details for connecting to the Database containing the cars.
 Currently the config details saved in this file access the database via Python Anywhere.
-If running the app locally, change these comfig details accordingy.
+If running the app locally, a sample SQL database `car_database.sql`, is also available in this folder.
+Import this file onto your local SQL and change the connection detalis in the `dbconfig.py` file accordingly.

 ### 2. DAO Folder
    - **Files**: `car_sql_db_dao.py`, `private_cars_cso_dao.py`
-   - **Description**: A script that accesses car data from the sql database, and a script that retrieves the dataset from the CSO's public API.
+   - **Description**: Scripts to access the two data sources.
+One script interacts with the local SQL database and the other accesses the car registration data from the CSO public API.
    - **Libraries/Modules**: `requests`, `json`, `pymysql`

 ### 3. Templates Folder